 UPDATED APRIL 2019

-It’s totally OK to ask people to “share this post” or “tag a friend” to enter…
+It’s totally OK to ask people to tag and share to enter

 Facebook values original, relevant and quality content; if you’re asking your followers to share the exact same post, timelines will fill up with duplicate posts resulting in a poor experience for their users.
 To stop this, Facebook have introduced a competition rule which means you must not, under any circumstances ask people to share or tag in order to enter or get additional entries to your competition.